-BI1013 PENTATEUCH3 creditsIn the Pentateuch (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), students willgain a general knowledge of the contents, events, and people of these books.
+In the Pentateuch (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), students will gain a general knowledge of the contents, events, and people of these books.

-BI2083 ACTS 3 credits This course deals with the historical and theological relevance of the Book of Acts.
+BI2083 ACTS 3 credits

+This course deals with the historical and theological relevance of the Book of Acts.
 Careful exposition of the book is given as well.

-BI2093 THE LIFE AND MINISTRY OF CHRIST3 creditsThe Life and Ministry of Christ, exposes students to a chronological study of the life ofChrist as set forth in the four Gospels.
+BI2093 THE LIFE AND MINISTRY OF CHRIST

+The Life and Ministry of Christ, exposes students to a chronological study of the life of Christ as set forth in the four Gospels.

-BI3013 HISTORICAL BOOKS 3 credits The Historical Books explore historical, geographical, theological, and cultural issues with attention to exposition in the books of Joshua through Esther.
+BI3013 HISTORICAL BOOKS

+The Historical Books explore historical, geographical, theological, and cultural issues with attention to exposition in the books of Joshua through Esther.